cositools/cosi-data-challenge-2/data-products/README.md

 wasabi path: COSI-SMEX/DC2/Data/Sources <br />

 Sources: <br />
 For DC2 we simulated 30 unique sources, running 49 different simulations in total (using multiple models for some of the sources).
-The source files needed for each respective data challenge are specified in the **Data Challenges** section on the main page.
-For reference, they are also listed below.

 Unbinned Files: <br />
 GRB101216721_unbinned_data.fits.gz <br />